kbenoit/LIWCalike/README.md

 No dictionaries are supplied with **LIWCalike**, it is up to you to supply these.
 With the **quanteda** functions for creating or importing dictionaries, however, this is quite easy.

 With the LIWC 2007, external dictionaries were distributed with the software that could be used in the format read by Provalis Research's [*Wordstat*](http://provalisresearch.com/products/content-analysis-software/).
 Because I purchases a license for this product, I have that file and can use it with **LIWCalike**.
+With LIWC 2015 dictionaries need to be extracted from the `LIWC2015-jfx.jar` file found in the installation folder of LIWC 2015 using `jar -xf LIWC2015-jfx.jar` (the dictionary can then be found in `./app/lib/com/liwc/LIWC2015/data/dict/LIWC2015_English.dic`).
+Note that in this case `format="LIWC"` needs to specified as parameter to the `dictionary` function.

 Using it is quite straightforward: